queryluke/masseffect-5e/README.md

 To see your changes locally, you'll want to symlink the data repo into this repo __IN THE `static` dir!!!__.

-Then you can load the site with `npm run local`
+Then you can load the site with `yarn run local`

 __Windows__ (note: you'll probably need to run the cmd as an administrator)
 ```bash